 The prospect laughed.

 “Tim, I used to be in sales.
-The ‘impending event’ close doesn’t work on me.
-If I hand you a check Monday for today’s price, you’ll take it, won’t you?”
+The impending event close does not work on me.
+If I hand you a check Monday for today’s price, you will take it, will you not?”

 Tim hesitated.